SAP/styleguides/clean-abap/sub-sections/InterfacesVsAbstractClasses.md

 # Interfaces vs. Abstract Classes

-Although interfaces and abstract classes share some properties, they are not equivalent and should not be confused.
+Although interfaces and abstract classes share some properties, they are not equivalent and you should not treat one as an alternative for the other.

-In short, you might say that:
+Interfaces are there to share definitions.
+They specify how things are supposed to interact, without imposing any expectations what the implementation should look like.

-Interfaces were designed to share definitions, while abstract classes were designed to share implementations.
+Abstract classes are there to share implementations.

-In reverse, interfaces vs. abstract classes is not an either-or-question.
-The two serve different purposes that complement each other and can be added up nicely to clean patterns.
+They also specify interaction, but in a way that already plots a path how to implement it, probably even assisting that implementation with code.

+Instead of asking _"Should I use an interface or an abstract class?"_, usually the clean way will be to state that _"I will use an interface, full stop"_, followed by the question _"Should I use an abstract class to implement it?".

 ## Interfaces